 If we were to reflect back to the voting trend in the N.25 Bukit Selambau's by-election in terms of socialization, candidates and leaders, district, religion, ethnicity and age of the voters, it was clear that even from the day of the naming of the candidate, the scenario was more positive towards the PR than BN.
 Even though the BN tried to strengthen their position at the very last minute by releasing 13 ISA detainees, it was not enough to attract the votes from the Malays, Indians and Chinese community.
 Nevertheless, the effort that was made by Datuk Seri Najib Tun Razak had at least build confidence among the general population on the new leadership with the transformation.

-This pattern might not be permanent if Prime Minister Datuk Seri Najib Razak could deliver and reform BN.
+The Deputy Prime Minister, Tan Sri Muhyiddin Yassin said the UMNO would continue to refine the voting trend of all races towards the BN's candidate in order to ensure that victory would be theirs once more (mstar Online, 2009).
 Moreover, this was also done due to the reason that the Bukit Selambau's by-election had not shown any significant changes in term of the voters' opinion towards BN.
 Rationally, when a district were occupied by mostly Malays, the formula was that BN would win but this was not true anymore as the majority do not guarantee a win for the BN as the Malays were divided.
 Moreover, according to him, BN had hoped to win votes from the non Malays but the opposite happened, and this resulted in BN's loss.
-It would also depend on how fast the economy could recover and how Umno could reform itself.
 However, even though we fight for the Malays, we were also just with the other races.
-Thus, we need to act now before.
+Thus, we need to act now before it is too late.